 Another advantage on the security front is you can document and track any changes made to the environment.
 This will help not only from a security perspective but it will also reduce the risk associated with dependency on the personals associated with administration.

 Efficiency and consistency

-With IaC your developers can work more productively because of the increased efficiency and reduced dependency on other teams.
+With IaC, your developers can work more productively because of the increased efficiency and reduced dependency on other teams.
 They can launch their own environments as and when required.
-With one code, they can take care of a number of steps that would be there without the automation.
-Preconfigured scripts will make the spinning up process hasslefree.
-And just like spin-up, you can automate spin-down that will reduce the number of components which are not in use helping to keep your cloud environments clean and organized.
+With one code, they can take care of a number of steps that would be there without automation.
+Preconfigured scripts will make the spinning-up process hassle-free.
+And just like spin-up, you can automate spin-down that will reduce the number of components that are not in use, helping to keep your cloud environments clean and organized.

 Set standard procedures and predefined scripts can help you maintain consistency across the deployment procedures.
-Plus with IaC the human intervention is minimum, that means reduced human errors and increased uniformity and standardization.
+Plus, with IaC, human intervention is minimum, which means reduced human errors and increased uniformity and standardization.
 As a result, the issues like compatibility and it runs on my machine are reduced to a minimum.